Dr Andrea Cassin

 Recent research projects include:

-• The award-winning Newcastle City Night Space Activation Project was an innovative approach that aimed to shift anti-social behavior by installing 15 display artworks with integrated AR functionalities across three critical locations in Newcastle city to re-imagine these areas for individual and social play.
-Andrea is currently investigating the co-design process of the project with the key stakeholders including Newcastle City Council, the Newcastle Art Gallery and local SMEs.
+• Newcastle City Night Space Activation Project – An award-winning project designed to transform public spaces and reduce anti-social behavior.
+By integrating 15 display artworks with augmented reality (AR) functionalities across three key locations in Newcastle, this initiative reimagines urban areas for individual and social play.
+The project was facilitated as a co-design process involving Newcastle City Council, the Newcastle Art Gallery, and local SMEs.

-• An action research project that took an arts-based approach to support native species survival at Ourimbah Creek Valley.
-The multidisciplinary project team includes representative from the Darkinjung Local Aboriginal Land Council, the Department of Planning, Industry and Environment, as well as academics from the School of Creative Industries and the School of Environmental and Life Science.
+• Arts-Based Action Research for Native Species Survival – A multidisciplinary project supporting native species conservation at Ourimbah Creek Valley.
+The initiative involves representatives from the Darkinjung Local Aboriginal Land Council, the Department of Planning, Industry and Environment, and academics from the School of Creative Industries and the School of Environmental and Life Science.

-My industry experiences include product management at a leading Australian member-based organization, public affairs at an international media corporation, project management at a public relations and events management agency, and working at a German commercial television channel.
+Prior professional experiences span across diverse industries, including product management at a leading Australian member-based organization, public affairs at an international media corporation, project management at a public relations and events agency, and a role at a German commercial television channel.

-My PhD investigated community engagement for renewable and low carbon emission technologies through the lens of public relations theory.
-I also hold a Master in Communication and Media Research with high distinction from the Department of Journalism and Communication Research in Hanover, Germany, which was based on a research thesis that explored people's motivations for going to the cinema.
+My PhD explored community engagement in renewable and low-carbon emission technologies through the lens of public relations theory.
+I also hold a Master in Communication and Media Research (awarded with high distinction) from the Department of Journalism and Communication Research in Hanover, Germany.
+My master's research focused on understanding people's motivations for going to the cinema.

 Qualifications